nicolerg/resources/scg_primer.md

   - [Miscellaneous tidbits](#miscellaneous-tidbits)

 ## Other resources
-  - [This Google Doc](https://docs.google.com/document/d/1kTEG6fDjbLhzV7e-ThgpYK3THnoibb9RU57ZLm8EtBs/edit) may also be helpful, but everything looks prettier with Markdown
   - SCG docs: https://login.scg.stanford.edu/
   - SCG Slack: https://susciclu.slack.com **If you use SCG, I highly recommend joining this Slack Workspace.** You are likely to get responses from SCG employees or other members of the SCG community if you post a question or error that a Google search didn’t help you answer.
 It’s also the place to post software installation requests (`#software-install-requests` channel).